Behind the scenes: Sharesies’ process for US investments

 Step 3: Your order goes on market ✨

-DriveWealth places your order on the US market when the market is open, and in a way thatʻs designed to get you the best possible price.
-If you’ve placed a market order, the market will decide the price (Note: You can read our best price policy in the Sharesies app.
-Go to Settings > Best Price Policy).
-But if you’ve placed a limit order, you’ll have more control over the amount you buy or sell an investment for.
+DriveWealth places your order on the US market when the market is open, as per its Best execution policy and in a way thatʻs designed to get you the best possible price.
+If you’ve placed a market order, the price the order is placed is determined by Drivewealth based on current market prices.
+But if you’ve placed a limit order, you’ll have set a limit for the amount you buy or sell an investment for.
 But remember: you can only buy and sell whole shares (and not fractional shares) when placing a limit order for US investments.

 US stock exchanges are open weekdays 9:30 AM to 4 PM Eastern Time and are closed on major US holidays.
-You can find an exchange’s opening hours for the week ahead by going to an investment’s page in the Sharesies platform.
+You can find an exchange’s opening hours in the Sharesies platform by selecting the ‘open’ or ‘closed’ symbol in the top right-hand corner on an investment’s page.
 If you place your order while the US market is open, it’ll typically go straight to market.
 But if you place it while the US market is closed, it’ll be queued up for when the market opens again and show as ‘pending’ in your Portfolio.
 You can cancel a pending order, otherwise it’ll usually be placed on market within seconds of it opening.

 When your order goes to market, it might be filled in a single trade straight away, or over multiple smaller ‘partial’ trades.
 This means that your order might be filled by partial trades at different prices.
-If your order (or partially filled order) is waiting to be filled, it’s called a ‘processing order’—which you can choose to cancel!
-If any part of your processing order isn’t filled after 30 days, it’ll be cancelled and your money will become available again in your Sharesies Wallet.
+If your order (or partially filled order) is waiting to be filled, it’s called a ‘processing order’—which you can usually choose to cancel.
+If any part of your processing order isn’t filled after 30 days, we’ll typically cancel it and refund the money back into your Sharesies Wallet.

-Step 4: Your order appears in Sharesies 🍍
+Step 4: Your trade appears in Sharesies (and gets settled in the background) 🍍

-When your order is filled, the investment (or the money from selling your investment) appears in your Portfolio straight away.
+If your order is filled (either partially or fully), you’ll see your investments (if you’ve bought investments) or money (if you’ve sold investments) appear in Sharesies.
 You’ll also get a contract note (it’s like a receipt for the transaction) that gives you all the details about your order and the trade that took place.

-But in the background, the Sharesies platform has an obligation to settle your order with DriveWealth.
+In the background, the Sharesies platform has an obligation to settle your order with DriveWealth usually two business days after the trade date—this is known as T+2 settlement.
 This basically means DriveWealth needs the money for your order so you can receive the investment in return (and vice versa if you’re selling).
+Settlement happens when the legal ownership of the shares or money changes hands, usually two days after the transaction date.

 Once the trade is settled, your investment is held in the US by DriveWealth’s custodian.
 They hold it under the name of Sharesies Nominee Ltd ‘on bare trust’.
 This means we’re holding it for you—but it remains your investment at all times!
 We can’t do anything with it unless you tell us to.
 For more info, read about how Sharesies’ custodial service works.